massoncheg/forgejo-docs/docs/user/actions/reference.md

 Set the volumes for the container to use, as if provided with the `--volume` argument of the `docker run` command.

-> **NOTE:** the `--volume` option is restricted to a allowlist of volumes configured in the runner executing the task.
+> **NOTE:** the `--volume` option is restricted to a list of volumes configured in the runner executing the task.
 See the [Forgejo runner installation guide](../../../admin/actions/runner-installation/#configuration) for more information.

 > **NOTE:** ignored if `jobs.<job_id>.runs-on` is an LXC container.